sevans717/aphila/.github/instructions/Phas.instructions.md

-   use ports in the 10000-10999 range for services always separate css into its own file and avoid inline styles always create the missing types, modules, variables, props, etc instead of removing
+   use ports in the 10000-10999 range for services always separate css into its own file and avoid inline styles always create the missing types, modules, variables, props, etc instead of removing Always run expo with a background terminal, so as not to interrupt chat.